MarcPayz/Detection-Monitoring-Lab/README.md

 Ref 33: Crowbar attack:

 ![Crowbar](https://github.com/MarcPayz/Detection-Monitoring-Lab/assets/163923336/31388c72-ecfd-423e-8ac4-ac5d32de131b)
-As an advasary, I utilied the command "crowbar -b rdp -u DiorP -C passwords.txt -s 192.168.10.100/32".
+As an advesary, I utilied the command "crowbar -b rdp -u DiorP -C passwords.txt -s 192.168.10.100/32".
 To explain this crowbar command into detail: <br> <br>
 -b rdp: This option specifies the service or protocol to target, in this case, RDP (Remote Desktop Protocol).
 Crowbar will attempt to perform a brute-force attack on RDP services enabled on that machine. <br> <br>

 -u DiorP: This option specifies the username to use during the brute-force attack.
 In this case, the username is "DiorP". <br><br>